T1taniumF0rge-Industries-Inc/Software/OkmequeSoft/README.md

 ### Licensing and information

-Before downloading any programs, you must accept [the license terms](https://github.com/Okmeque1/software/blob/main/LICENSE.md) for use of those programs.
+Before downloading any programs, you must accept [the license terms](https://github.com/GamerSoft24/Software/tree/Main/OkmequeSoft/LICENSE.md) for use of those programs.

 For a short description of a program program, see COMMIT log or [the program chart](https://github.com/GamerSoft24/Software/blob/main/Okmeque1Soft/Programs.md)

-For upcoming and made updates, see [the update chart](https://github.com/Okmeque1/software/blob/main/UPDATE.MD)

-WARNING!
-The UPDATE.MD is not regularly updated and will NOT include small changes.
-Please refer to the commit log to see the full extent of my progress.